-Other people, of course, have developed this theme of the religious role taken by modern management and economics - for example Susan George in her 1994 book Faith and Credit - a tough critique of the World Bank which was the subject of a brilliant satire here environmental religion.
-In the early 90s, a book actually bore the title Economics as
+Other people, of course, have developed this theme of the religious role taken by modern management and economics - for example Susan George in her 1994 book Faith and Credit - a tough critique of the World Bank which was the subject of a brilliant satire here.
+And a recent book was entitled The New Holy Wars - economic religion versus environmental religion.
+In the early 90s, a book actually bore the title Economics as Religion - and its Introduction can be read here